jolzee/leopard-chat-ui-teneo/README.md

 <tr>
 <td>

-**Leopard Chat UI** is a **feature rich** chat client for Teneo.
-Teneo is cappable of returning rich data along with each response and Leopard leverages these responses to present an interactive experience.
+**Leopard Chat UI** is a **feature rich** chat client for <a href="https://www.teneo.ai/" target="_blank">Teneo</a>.
+Teneo is capable of returning rich data along with each response and Leopard leverages these responses to present an interactive experience.

 Leopard can be used in both production and in a Sales Engineering modes.
-The Sales Engineering mode allows for numerious conversational demonstrations to be easily configured, configured or shared.
+The Sales Engineering mode allows for numerous conversational demonstrations to be easily configured, deep linked to or shared.

+Leopard exposes an administration interface where you can tweak the look and feel of the chat UI per conversational solution.

 <a href="http://lychee.joles.xyz/#15895788995003" target="_blank"><img src="https://github.com/jolzee/assets/raw/master/leopard/screenshots.png" alt="Leopard Chat"></a>